JohanKlingstrom/JohanKlingstrom/README.md

 # Hey there! 👋
-I'm Johan.
-I am a creative developer and designer, specialized in building user friendly interfaces in Next and React.
+I am a fullstack developer and designer, and UX enjoyer.

-Currently doing fullstack at Sitoo.
+Currently doing software at Sitoo.